-Regression analysis is one of the fundamental Machine Learning methods and it is widely used for property price prediction.
-In this paper, several Machine Learning regression models like Multiple Linear Regression, XGBoost, CatBoost, LightGBM, Random Forest are used for residential property valuation in England and Wales.
+Regression analysis is one of the fundamental machine learning methods and it is widely used for property price prediction.
+In this paper, several machine learning regression models like multiple linear regression, XGBoost, CatBoost, LightGBM, random forest are used for residential property valuation in England and Wales.

 Firstly, PPD-EPC data is inspected in the phase of Exploratory Data Analysis (EDA).
 EDA is essential for data science projects in terms of understanding the data well.
 In this step, descriptive statistics (minimum, maximum, mean, standard deviation, etc.) are calculated, null values are checked, correlation matrix, box plots, scatter plots, pair plots, histogram of the dependent variable are created.
 Initially, the data had 5,627,022 rows and 23 columns with different categorical and numerical data types.
-We used Python (Van Rossum and Drake 2009) with the Pandas (McKinney 2010) and scikit-learn (Pedregosa et al. 2011) libraries, and the code is available as a Jupyter notebook (Kluyver et al. 2016) in the supplemental materials.
+We used Python (Van Rossum and Drake 2009) with the Pandas (McKinney 2010) and scikit-learn (Pedregosa et al. 2011) libraries, and the code is available as a Jupyter notebook (Kluyver et al. 2016) in the Data Availability Statement section.

 In the feature engineering phase, outlier detection, missing data imputation, categorical data encoding, and feature selection processes are performed.
 Outliers can skew the data and cause poor fitting in regression analysis.
 Outlier detection can be conducted by observing the boxplots, standard deviation, and interquartile range as well as with automated methods like Isolation Forest, Minimum Covariance Determinant, One-Class SVM.
-In this study, outliers are detected and removed by applying the $3\sigma$ distribution standard deviation.
+In this study, outliers are detected and removed by applying the 3σ distribution standard deviation.
 In addition, missing values are imputed with reasonable values by checking the median and mean statistics.
-For example, the floor level attribute had null values and they are replaced with zero.
+For example, the floor-level attribute had null values and they are replaced with zero.